TailBlazor/Table/README.md

 }
 ```

 You'll need to implement the classes.
 For the `ShowChildTemplate`.
 This allows you to show an additional row on some sort of trigger.
-More about in #7.
+More about below in section 6.

 By default your object is accessible via the `context` parameter.
 You can however rename that via `Context=NewContextName`.
 Type inference is great but sometimes it doesn't quite get it right.
 You may also need to pass the table the type `TItem=YourClass`.